Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 3. Copy the Data.rsdk file to the ports/soniccd folder.
 4. If all is well, you should be able to run Sonic CD now.
 5. For a video of what to do, check out Retro Game Corps' video guide [here](https://www.youtube.com/watch?v=iu_8ub7NYZM). \
 *Note*: There seems to be an issue with being able to consistently exit Sonic CD through the menu like you can with Sonic 1 and 2.
 You can exit Sonic CD by holding Select and pressing Start.
 (For the RGB10, you can hold Minus and press Start.
-For the Chi, you can hold the 1 key and press Start.)
+For the Chi, you can hold the 1 key and press Start.) \
+Notes: Thanks to [Rubberduckycooly](https://github.com/Rubberduckycooly/Sonic-CD-11-Decompilation) for the decompilation work that makes this possible.

 ### SorR (Streets of Rage Remake)(Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You'll need to provide your own sorr.dat file, mod folder, and palettes folder:
 1. Obtain any version of SorR.
 You can use either the windows or linux/debian version it does not matter which.
 2. Extract them /roms/ports/sorr (For RG351V if using SD2, extract to /roms2/ports/sorr instead).
 You should have a /mod folder, a /palettes folder, and SorR.dat file in this location in order for the game to work.
 3. Then go to Ports, and launch SorR \
-*Note*: If you experience a slowdown in gameplay after sometime, force exit the game (You can use the normal force exit hotkey combination for your device), then start the game again and it will start from the beginning of the last stage you were on and be full speed for a few more stages.
-It's the best workaround for the issue for now until someone can figure out and resolve the root cause of the slowdown.
+*Note*: ~~If you experience a slowdown in gameplay after sometime, force exit the game (You can use the normal force exit hotkey combination for your device), then start the game again and it will start from the beginning of the last stage you were on and be full speed for a few more stages.
+It's the best workaround for the issue for now until someone can figure out and resolve the root cause of the slowdown.~~ [Fixed as of 10/6/2021]
+Notes: Thanks to [josebagar](https://gitlab.com/josebagar/bennugd-monolithic) for the update to the bennugd-monolithic that made this possible. \
+Thanks to [isage](https://github.com/isage/sorr-vita) for the slow down fix that benefits this platform.

 ### Spelunky (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Spelunky files are already included and ready to go.
 Just start Spelunky from Ports in the emulationstation menu.
+Notes: Thanks to ptitSeb for box86 (https://github.com/ptitSeb/box86) \
+Thanks to [yancharkin](https://github.com/yancharkin/SpelunkyClassicHD) for the updated source build.

 ### Super Mario War (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Super Mario War files are already included and ready to go.
 Just start Super Mario War from Ports in the emulationstation menu.